ccadllc/cedi-dtrace/readme/src/main/tut/README.md

 #### Background

 A *Distributed Trace* is a directed graph of *Span*s.
 A *Span* identifies a branch of the overall *Trace* representing a logical step or action, executing within the local process.
-All but the first *Span* in a *Trace* has a Parent *Span* indicating the upstream operation which triggered its child.  *Span*s are identified by a unique *Span Identifier* (`SpanId`) along with a parent `SpanId` (and the overall *Distributed Trace* GUID).
+All but the first *Span* in a *Trace* has a Parent *Span* representing the upstream operation which triggered its child.  *Span*s are identified by a unique *Span Identifier* (`SpanId`) along with a parent `SpanId` (and the overall *Distributed Trace* GUID).
 A *Trace*'s first *Span* has a parent `SpanId` equal to its own.
-Each *Span* also consists of metadata about the action, including whether its action executed successfully or failed (and if a failure, details on it), the duration of the action execution in microseconds, where the *Span* executed (in which application; on which node; in which process; within what environment, etc), and, optionally, individual `Note`s specific to the *Span* (e.g., the `Note` with the *Host Address* of a cable settop box for an action issuing an initialize command to the device).
-A logical *Trace* (for example, "issue an initialize to a settop box") might originate from a business system with its transmission *Span* passed in an HTTP header to a microservice running in the cloud which executes *Span*s to query a persistent data store before making a binary RPC call (recorded in a *Span*) to a second microservice, passing the current trace information in the RPC context, before that second microservice finally issues the initialize command to the settop, ending the *Trace*.
-The *dtrace library* provides a logging `Emitter` to record the *Span*s, as they are executed, to the configured logging system in both JSON and text formats but also provides the means by which custom emitters can be provided.
+Each *Span* also consists of metadata about the action, including whether its action executed successfully or failed (and if a failure, details on the cause), the duration of the span execution, where the *Span* executed (in which application; on which node; in which process; within what environment, etc), and, optionally, individual `Note`s representing metadata specific to the *Span* (e.g., the `Note` with the *Host Address* of a cable settop box for an action issuing an initialize command to the device).
+A logical *Trace* (for example, "issue an initialize to a settop box") might originate from a business system with its transmission *Span* passed in an HTTP header to a microservice running in the cloud which executes *Span*s to query a persistent data store before making a custom RPC call (recorded in yet another *Span*) to a second microservice, passing the current trace information in the RPC context, before that second microservice finally issues the initialize command to the settop, ending the *Trace*.
+The *dtrace library* provides several logging `Emitter`s to record the *Span*s, as they are executed, to the configured logging system in JSON and text formats but also provides the means by which custom emitters can be provided.

 ### <a id="usage"></a> Examples of Use